K-ran/gochess/README.md

 # gochess
-A simple game engine in chess.
+A simple chess engine in go.